Comprehensive Incontinence, Urology, and Safety Nursing Practice Test

 1 / 20

-What is the recommended order of operations for removing a Foley catheter following surgery?
+What is the purpose of antibiotic prophylaxis for catheter insertion?

 Next Question